 Katie offers private, in-depth tours of Rome and southern Italy for small groups (max 6 people).
 Her offerings include culinary, archeological, and art historical itineraries, as well as wine and beer tastings and craft cocktail seminars.
-She is also available to host private events.
+She is also available to host private events and refer trusted colleagues in cities across Italy.
 To request rates and availability, contact Katie.

 Roman Cuisine in the Centro Storico

 This walking tour explores the history of Roman food commerce and focuses on delis, bakeries, cafes and gelato shops in Rome’s historical center.
 We will graze through central Rome and taste bread, coffee, gelato and cheese while delving deep into the city’s cultural history.
 This is the perfect walk for first time visitors to Rome who are looking for food havens in the historic center, as well as a wide overview of what the Roman culinary scene has to offer.
 Watch the video on the left for a preview.

 This walking tour traces the history of cuisine in the Testaccio neighborhood, a working class district known for its traditional Roman fare, owed in large part to the slaughterhouse and cattle market that were created in the area at the end of the 18th century.
 With a prime location along the river, Testaccio was a hub of import/export activity during the industrial revolution and still clings to those traditions as the area becomes ever more gentrified.
 We will explore the new Testaccio market, a recently constructed edifice steps from the MACRO Museum, and which sells produce, meat, cheeses, and more.
 At the old slaughterhouse, we will discus offal and other poor cuts, and visit bakeries and food shops to taste local specialties.